Compare two cars

 Verdict

 Daihatsu appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Korean car offers much better overall protection, which launches it ahead of the other contender.
-From there things take a different direction, with Daihatsu outracing its opponent in any situation possible, making it better choice for boy racers.
+From there things take a different direction, with Daihatsu being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Daihatsu.
+I believe that, when we take all into account, we have only one winner here - the Daihatsu.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Check a car by its VIN number